Global Media Group: History and profile

+To support the printed publications business, Global Media Group had a presence in the printing sector through two graphic companies (Funchalense, in Lisbon and NavePrinter, in Porto) as well as in the distribution sector, through two companies, Vasp in distribution at points of sale and Notícias Direct, focused on door-to-door distribution of newspapers and magazines.

+In addition, Global Media Group also had several financial interests in sports corporations and telecommunications companies.
+He controls an operation in the tourism sector, the Cosmos travel agency, which has an e-commerce portal.

+In October 2012, Joaquim Oliveira formalized the sale of the group to a group of Angolan investors.

 In 2013, Controlinveste was sold partly inter alia to Angolan investor António Mosquito Mbakassi (27.5%), representing a group of investors from Angola.
-The other parts were sold to Luís Montez (15%), Banco Comercial Português (15%) and Banco Espírito Santo (15%).
+The other parts were sold to Luís Montez (15%), BCP (15%) and BES (15%).
 Founder and owner Joaquim Oliveira keeps the remaining 27.5%.
-The deal included all of its print media and a radio station, which are Diário de Notícias, Jornal de Notícias, O Jogo, Açoriano Oriental and TSF, focusing uniquely on its major asset, Sport TV.
+The deal included all of its print media and a radio station, which are DN, JN, O Jogo, Açoriano Oriental and TSF.
+The deal was financially advised by Banco Privado Atlântico.
+The group's financial difficulties, mainly due to high liabilities, forced Joaquim Oliveira to cede control of the group.
+António Mosquito and Luís Montez were the new shareholders.
+The new shareholding structure was designed to restructure Controlinveste Media and increase its share capital.
+This operation did not include Sport TV.

 On 17 December 2014, Controlinveste unveiled their new identity as Global Media Group and officially took the new name on 12 January 2015.

 Grupo BEL

 In September 2020, the Global Media Group reached an agreement with Grupo BEL, owned by businessman Marco Galinha, for its entry as a shareholder in the company.
 The Grupo BEL was founded in 2001 by Marco Galinha and operates in various sectors as vending machines, aeronautics and media (through Jornal Económico in 2018).
 Marco Galinha is the executive president and chairman of the board of directors of the Grupo BEL.

-Marco Galinha was a member of the CES - Conselho Económico Social (2016-2019), member of the CIP - Confederação Empresarial de Portugal (2016-2019) and Vice President of ANJE - Associação Nacional de Jovens Empresários (2016-2019).
+Marco Galinha was a member of the CES – Conselho Económico Social (2016–2019), member of the CIP – Confederação Empresarial de Portugal (2016–2019) and Vice President of ANJE – Associação Nacional de Jovens Empresários (2016–2019).
 Becomes President of Global Media Group in February 2021.

 Holders of 5% or more of the company's capital are as follows: